TurningWheel/Spacepunk/README.md

 An original 3D engine by Sheridan Rathbun.
 Intended to be used by Spacepunk.
 This is the open-source engine release.

+See the docs directory for an in-depth manual of the engine.
+Most of the functions described in there are directly accessible to Lua scripts.

 Hit the blue "Play" button at the top of the editor to run the demo level.

 ![Man on the beach](https://raw.githubusercontent.com/TurningWheel/Spacepunk/master/Screenshot.png)